 Los Angeles took advantage, as they needed a big man to come off of the bench to relieve minutes for all-star forward Blake Griffin.
 When Davis became available, the Clippers pounced on the opportunity.

 According to ESPN, Davis coming to the Clippers gave him a chance to reunite with his former coach Doc Rivers.
 Rivers coached Davis in Boston from 2007 until 2011.

-He has been struggling ever since he left Boston in 2011, however, Big Baby Davis is 28 years young.
-He has a full season to prove himself and return to the form of three years ago, proven by NBC Sports.
+He has been struggling ever since he left Boston in 2011, however Big Baby Davis is 28 years young.
+He has a full season to prove himself and return to form of three years ago, proven by NBC Sports.